 If, after the 28-day period, the Client fails to provide further information demonstrating that the fishery complies with the requirements for certification under the RFM Fishery Standard, the Certification Body shall notify the Client of its intention to withdraw the certificate and the Client shall have 14 calendar days in which to appeal the decision of the Certification Body.
-If the Client fails to appeal the decision of the Certification Body within the 14-day period, the certificate shall be withdrawn and any unreturned certificates shall be invalidated.
+If the Client fails to appeal the decision of the Certificate shall be withdrawn and any unreturned certificates shall be invalidated.